hoprnet/hoprnet/.processes/development.md

 - updating and/or closing PRs to ensure only in-progress PRs are active
 - moving tasks on sprint boards to correct columns
 - [responding to issues created by externals](#external-issues)
+- delete stale/old branches which are not attached to a PR

 _Who:_ all tech members individually